 - 31-day money-back guarantee

-- Available on a range of platforms
+- Available on a range of platforms and devices

 - Slower, but consistent speeds

 - Additional features locked behind a paywall

 - Expensive one-month plan

 - ‘No logs’ claims have been proven to be false in the past